grahamcarman/docs/astro/manage-teams.md

 :::

+## Add a Team to multiple Workspaces using the Astro CLI

+You can use the Astro CLI and a shell script to add a Team to multiple Workspaces at once.
+The shell script reads from a text file which contains Team information.
+You can generate a text file for each Team that needs to be assigned to Workspaces and run the script with the Astro CLI.
+You must have Organization Owner or Workspace Owner level user access to add Teams to Workspaces.

+1. Create a text file named `teams.txt`.
+2. Open the text file.
+On each line, add a Team ID, the role, and the Workspace ID.
+The following is an example of how you can write a list for assigning Teams to multiple Workspaces:

+    ```text
+    uclk17xqgm124q01hkrgilsr49 WORKSPACE_MEMBER tbkj96wpfl913p90glqfgkrq398
+    uclk17xqgm124q01hkrgilsr49 WORKSPACE_OWNER salk85voek802q89fkpefjqp287
+    uclk17xqgm124q01hkrgilsr49 WORKSPACE_OPERATOR rzkj74undj791p78ejofeipo178
+    vdml28yrhn235r12ilshjmts50 WORKSPACE_OWNER tbkj96wpfl913p90glqfgkrq398
+    ```

+3. Create a file named `add-teams.sh` and add the following script to it:

+    ```bash
+    #!/bin/bash

+    # Check if a file was provided as an argument
+    if [ $# -ne 1 ]; then
+        echo "Usage: $0 <file>"
+        exit 1
+    fi

+    while read line; do
+        team-id=$(echo "$line" | cut -d' ' -f1)
+        role=$(echo "$line" | cut -d' ' -f2)
+        workspace-id=$(echo "$line" | cut -d' ' -f3)
+        echo "Inviting $team to $workspace-id as $role..."
+        astro workspace team add --team-id "$team-id" --role "$role" --workspace-id "$workspace-id
+    done < "$1"
+    ```

+4. (Optional) Log in to the Astro CLI using `astro login`, then run `astro workspace list` to ensure that you have access to the Workspaces where you want to add the users.

+5. Run the following command to execute the shell script:

+    ```sh
+    sh path/to/add-teams.sh path/to/teams.txt
+    ```

+6. (Optional) To use this script as part of a CI/CD pipeline, create an [Organization API token](organization-api-tokens.md) and specify the environment variable `ASTRO_API_TOKEN=<your-token>` in your CI/CD environment.

 ## Teams and SCIM provisioning

 To preserve a single source of truth for user group management, some Team management actions are limited when you [set up SCIM provisioning](set-up-scim-provisioning.md).
 Specifically, when you set up SCIM provisioning: